 About

-tinywords is an international, daily magazine of haiku and micropoetry.
+tinywords (ISSN 2157-5010) is an international, daily magazine of haiku and micropoetry.

 Our goal is to publish excellent poetry whose ambitions and effects far outstrip its small size.

-Founded in 2000, we now produce approximately four issues per year, each of which are published in serial form, one poem per day, on the web as well as via e-mail and SMS text message.
+Founded in 2000, we now produce two issues per year, each of which are published in serial form, one poem per day, on the web as well as via e-mail and SMS text message.
+More than 3,200 people subscribe to our daily emails, making us (as far as we know) the largest publisher of haiku, by circulation, in English.

 You can subscribe or unsubscribe using our subscriptions form.
 It’s free!

-Although tinywords is published daily, we group the poems into three or four issues per year.
+Although tinywords is published daily, we group the poems into issues of 50 or more poems.
 Some of these issues are also available for purchase as printed books, and as free e-books: see tinywords in print for more details.

-All the poems pubished on tinywords are available to read for free in the tinywords archives.
+All the poems published on tinywords are available to read in the tinywords archives.
+Some of them are also available in print editions.

 Submissions

-tinywords accepts submissions only during specified windows.
-We announce each call for submissions on this page, on the tinywords mailing list and on our Twitter account.
+tinywords accepts submissions only during February and August.
+We announce each call for submissions on the tinywords mailing list.

-We will respond quickly to all submissions, so please no simultaneous submissions.
+We will respond quickly to all submissions, generally within a few weeks, so no simultaneous submissions, please.

 Copyright: Poets published on tinywords retain copyrights to their work.
 We ask for nonexclusive permission to publish your work on this website, to distribute it via electronic media including email and SMS, and to republish it in print or online collections.
 Please do not submit work unless you have the rights to it.